Kong/kubernetes-configuration/docs/api-reference.md

 #### KongServiceSpec

-KongServiceSpec defines specification of a Kong Route.
+KongServiceSpec defines specification of a Kong Service.